poko1/Android-StackOverflow/README.md

 * Total Popularity Count: It shows the popularity score of the corresponding tag which helps the user to identify the all-time popular tags as well.

+Apart from that, the website itself has vertical and horix=zontal scroll bars and it is also readjustible with phone screen.

 # How to Setup Tool:
 The tool can be set up very easily following the steps below: